This Step: Get a Learner Permit

 Regardless of age, all new drivers must pass vision and written tests to obtain an instruction permit.
 Only with a permit can you legally practice driving on Minnesota roads.
 You must be at least 15 years of age to apply.

 A) Ace a Few DMV Practice Permit Tests

 Prepare for the written exam by taking multiple online practice permit tests before heading to a nearby Minnesota branch.
 Sample test questions cover topics you’ll find on the actual MN instruction permit exam.

 In addition to passing some practice tests, thoroughly study the Minnesota Driver’s Manual until you feel prepared enough to breeze through the actual Driver and Vehicle Services permit test.

 B) Gather Required Documents

-- A completed permit application (signed and certified by your parent or legal guardian if younger than 18)
+- A completed permit application (signed and certified by your parent or legal guardian)

 - Proper ID (see the state’s full list of identification requirements

 - Proper fees (check, money order or cash; no credit or debit cards)

 With the above requirements in hand, go to a MN DPS exam station to take your vision and written tests.
 You must correctly answer 80% of the multiple choice and true/false questions.
 Once you pass, you’ll receive a renewable instruction permit valid for 2 years.